Tongariro National Park: Park establishment

-With the mountain summits being of great significance to local Māori, and in order to prevent the selling of the mountains to European settlers, in 1886 the Ngāti Tūwharetoa iwi had the mountains surveyed in the Native Land Court and then set aside (whakatapua) as a reserve in the names of certain chiefs.
+With the mountain summits being of great significance to local Māori, and in order to prevent the selling of the mountains to European settlers, in 1886 the Ngāti Tūwharetoa iwi had the mountains surveyed in the Native Land Court and then set aside as a reserve in the names of certain chiefs.
 One of these chiefs was Te Heuheu Tūkino IV (Horonuku), son of Mananui Te Heuheu Tūkino II and the most significant chief of the Ngāti Tūwharetoa iwi.
-Later the peaks of Mount Tongariro, Mount Ngauruhoe, and parts of Mount Ruapehu, were conveyed to the Crown on 23 September 1887, on condition that a protected area was established there.
+The peaks of Mount Tongariro, Mount Ngauruhoe and parts of Mount Ruapehu were conveyed to the Crown on 23 September 1887, on condition that a protected area was established there.

+Opposition to Te Heuheu's gift came from Te Moanapapaku Te Huiatahi.
+Te Huiatahi petitioned Parliament on behalf of 180 people, stating that most of Tongariro belonged to him, not Te Heuheu.
+He stated that he owned the land by ancestry and occupation and said his hapū had 200 whare (dwellings) on the land in question.
+Te Huiatahi's claim was denied.

-This 26.4 km2 area was generally considered to be too small to establish a national park after the model of Yellowstone National Park in Wyoming, United States, and so further areas were acquired.
-When the New Zealand Parliament passed the Tongariro National Park Act in October 1894, the park covered an area of about 252.13 km2, but it took until 1907 to acquire the land.
+The 26.4 km2 area given by Te Heu Heu was generally considered to be too small to establish a national park, so further areas were acquired.
+When the New Zealand Parliament passed the Tongariro National Park Act in October 1894, the park covered an area of about 252.13 km2, but it took until 1907 for the government to acquire the land.

 In 1908, a scientific party consisting of botanist Leonard Cockayne, forester and surveyor Edward Phillips Turner and geologist Robert Speight spent several months exploring and surveying the park.
-Their report presented to Parliament detailed the flora and fauna and geology of the region, and recommended that the park's boundaries be expanded.
+They presented a report to Parliament detailing the flora, fauna and geology of the region, and recommended that the park's boundaries be expanded.
 Cockayne also noted that it was important to protect the environment from development and introduced pests.

-When the Act was renewed in 1922, the park area was extended to 586.8 km2.
-Further extensions, especially Pihanga Scenic Reserve in 1975, enlarged the park to its current size of 786.23 km2.
-The last modification to the Act was passed in 1980.
+The park area was extended to 586.8 km2 when the Act was renewed in 1922.
+Further extensions, especially Pihanga Scenic Reserve in 1975, enlarged the park to its current size of 795.96 km² (307.32 sq mi).
+Tongariro National Park is managed under the National Parks Act 1980.
 Tongariro National Park has been under the control of the New Zealand Department of Conservation since the creation of the department in 1987.

-A plaque at the Whakapapa Visitor Centre commemorates Te Heuheu's gift to New Zealand.
+A sculpture and plaque at the visitor centre in Whakapapa Village commemorate Te Heuheu's gift to New Zealand.